surfman100/coding-documentation/scripting/powershelltips.md

 # Powershell Tips
-Hints & tips on using Powershell
+Hints & tips on using Powershell.
+Unlike bash, powershell returns Objects

 ## Latest versions
 Use